What is ADHD?

 Attention Deficit Hyperactivity Disorder (ADHD) is a common condition that manifests as persistent patterns of inattention, hyperactivity, and/or impulsivity.
 If you suffer from ADHD, you might find yourself continually becoming distracted, having difficulty sustaining attention, feeling restless, behaving impulsively, or having difficulty managing emotional responses.
-Symptoms typically present themselves in childhood and can last into adulthood where they can impact relationships with friends and family and impact work performance and job security.
+Symptoms typically present in childhood and can last into adulthood where they can impact relationships with friends and family and impact work performance and job security.

 HOW WE CAN HELP

-Common signs and symptoms of ADHD
+Common signs

 • Hyperactivity